Han-Lee93/hw-Han-Lee93/HW03/HW3.md

                      "2" = "Student",
                      .default = "No Response",
                      .missing = "No Response"
-                     )
-    ) #Recode to student and not a student
+                     ) #Recode to student, not a student, and no responses )

-#3 scatter plots of student, not a student and no responses
+#3 scatterplots of student, not a student and no responses
 a <- ggplot(Q5set.1) +
   aes(x = Total_green,
       y = Total_comp,